-How to Build a Draft League Pokémon Team
+How to Build a Draft League POKEMON Team

-14 min read · Updated May 2025
+14 min read · Updated May 2026

-Pokémon Draft League is half team-building, half psychology.
-You're not just picking the strongest Pokémon — you're building a coherent system, reading your opponents' needs, and making value decisions under pressure.
+POKEMON Draft League is half team-building, half psychology.
+You're not just picking the strongest POKEMON — you're building a coherent system, reading your opponents' needs, and making value decisions under pressure.
 This guide covers role prioritisation, draft order strategy, counter-drafting, and how to identify your team's win condition before the first game.

-What Is a Pokémon Draft League?
+What Is a POKEMON Draft League?

-In a Draft League, each player selects a roster of Pokémon from a shared pool using a snake draft format.
+In a Draft League, each player selects a roster of POKEMON from a shared pool using a snake draft format.
 Once the draft is complete, players compete in a regular season using only their drafted team — typically picking 6 from their full roster for each match.

 The format varies by league (point-based, Swiss, round-robin), but the drafting principles are consistent.
 Unlike standard singles or VGC, you can't just run the current meta team — you need to build a functional, internally consistent system from whatever you draft.
+This is what makes Draft League uniquely strategic — the team-building challenge starts before the first battle.

 Use our Draft League Generator to randomise picks and simulate draft scenarios before your real draft day.
+Planning your draft order in advance — knowing which roles you need and which rounds to fill them — is the single biggest predictor of Draft League success.

 The 7 Team Roles You Need to Cover

-Before you draft a single Pokémon, internalise these roles.
+Before you draft a single POKEMON, internalise these roles.
 A complete team covers at least 5 of these 7 functions — the other 2 can be handled by overlap.

 Physical Sweeper